dorsy99/portfoliov4/content/about.md

 title: "About Me"
 ---

-I'm a Husband and Father of two, web technology fan, and work with [ServiceNow](https://www.servicenow.com) for an insurance company in Australia.
+I'm a Husband and Father of two, web technology fan, and contract with [ServiceNow](https://www.servicenow.com) for Australia Post.

 I've updated my personal site because I want to share with the world my excitement about the ServiceNow Platform and Community.